CompositionalIT/blogpost-json-validation/blogpost.md

-# Deserializing JSON in F#

-Ingesting data in a Giraffe app might seem trivial, given it's very convenient JSON `ctx.BindJsonASync<T>() function.
+Ingesting data in a Giraffe app might seem trivial, given it's very convenient JSON `ctx.BindJsonASync<T>()` function.
 But there are a few common pitfalls here.
-In this blog post, we'll cover how to make sure you deserialize safely, either using these built-in functions with our own validation, or using Thoth.Json to make your deserialization super smart!
+In this blog post, we'll cover how to make sure you deserialize safely!

 Throughout this post, we'll expand on this simple handler, expanding on it in ways that will expose the pitfalls one by one.